 When an applicant receives notification of admission, a link to the Technical Standards is included in the notification letter.
 Applicants are informed that their acceptance of the admission offer implies agreement that they meet the Technical Standards.
-Applicants are required to attest that they meet the Technical Standards, with or without accommodations.
+Applicants are required to attest that they meet the Technical Standards.